Technique 1: Edge-routing

 Router Bit Savvy

-Router bits come in two types, carbide-tipped and high-speed steel.
-Don't waste your money on high-speed steel bits.
-They're cheap, but they won't hold an edge for long and they don't have ball-bearing pilots, so you're more likely to burn and tear the wood.
+Wood routers have router bits that come in two types, carbide-tipped and high-speed steel.
+Don’t waste your money on high-speed steel bits.
+They’re cheap, but they won’t hold an edge for long and they don’t have ball-bearing pilots, so you’re more likely to burn and tear the wood.
 Carbide bits cost about three times as much as high-speed steel ones, but they stay sharper at least 10 times longer.

 Router bit shanks come in two diameters, 1/4 in. and 1/2 in.
 Examine the collet (where the bit inserts) on your router to determine the bit shank size(s) it can handle.
 Some routers will only accept 1/4-in. shanks, while others come with substitute collets or collet-adapting sleeves so you can switch back and forth between shank sizes (photo above).
 Generally speaking, buy 1/2-in. shank bits (see Technique 3, Photo 3, above) if you can.
 With that size, there’s less deflection in the shank, which means less wobble and cleaner cuts.